Reinterpreting Landauer conductance, solving the quantum measurement problem, grand unification: Re-interpreting Landauer-Buttiker formalism

 leading to the fact that electrons access a number of states in the right lead at a point and at an energy $E$ given by $\frac{1}{hv}$.
 This can be seen as follows.

-As $\theta_t$ is independent of a vanishingly small $U(\textbf r)$ in the lead acting on the partial $+k$ mode, that is $\frac{\delta (\theta_t)}{\delta U(\textbf r)}\bigg\vert_{\textbf r \in \mbox{(right lead})}=0$.
+Here $\rho_{lpd}^{rl}$ refers to local partial density of states at any point (hence local) available to electrons that are right going in right lead (hence partial) and $\rho_{pd}^{rl}$ refers to that integrated over the entire finite length of the lead.
+Note that $\theta_t$ is independent of a vanishingly small $U(\textbf r)$ in the lead acting on the partial $+k$ mode, that is $\frac{\delta (\theta_t)}{\delta U(\textbf r)}\bigg\vert_{\textbf r \in \mbox{(right lead})}=0$.
 This $U(\textbf r)$ is not meant to reflect a transmitted electron but only meant to give a derivative (like a tangent to a curve does not need to increment the curve).
-Note that Eq.
-7 is not an equality but what it says is that increasing the incident energy for a fixed $U$ in the lead, is equivalent to decreasing the $U$ in the lead for a fixed incident energy.
+Also note that Eq.
+4 says that increasing the incident energy for a fixed $U$ in the lead, is equivalent to decreasing the $U$ in the lead for a fixed incident energy, which is obvious from Eq 3.
 Therefore from Eqs.
-6 and 7 and noting the fact that $k$ is constant for all $\textbf r$ in the lead ($k$ will however have a gradient with $U(\textbf r)$ with $E$ constant or will have a gradient with E for $U$ constant),
+4 and 5 and noting the fact that $k$ is constant for all $\textbf r$ in the lead ($k$ will however have a gradient with $U(\textbf r)$ for $E$ constant or will have a gradient with E for $U$ constant),

-The factor $\frac{1}{2}$ comes because when we write the dispersion relation as $E = \frac{\hbar^2 k^2}{2m}$ then both $\pm k$ states are taken into account.
+Usually in text books there is an extra factor 2 to account for $-k$ but we are only considering $+k$ partial modes to which we will locally apply Pauli exclusion principle as justified below.
 The transmitted electrons are in the $+k$ partial mode and therefore,

 Since LPDOS physically (not just meant) add up to give PDOS